 Pick tulips that are not fully open.
 Choose ones that are about to open up but don’t go with ones that are already fully open to ensure they last longer.
 If you want to be extra careful, you can carry a large water bottle to keep stems fresh longer.
 I personally did not have it and they arrived perfectly fresh at home even after 1.5 hour drive from tulips farm in NJ.

 What to Wear during a tulip festival NJ

 So you decided to purchase tickets for Holland Ridge Farms and picked your time slot (hopefully morning).
 Now it is time to prepare your outfit.
 You will want to wear something colorful if you are going to take pictures (You absolutely should).
 This field offers such stunning photo backdrops for you and your family.
 Try to coordinate colors.
 I recommend wearing pink, yellow, purple, orange, or white colors.
 They will pop beautifully in your pictures.

 What not to wear in Tulip Fields?

 Do not wear Pretty shoes!
 Do not even think about it.
 Expect fields to be muddy.
 Especially if it rained a day before or is raining during your visit.
 Wear rain boots or muck boots.
 You can easily hide them in the flowers when taking your photos.

-Sadly tulips season does not last long but you should come back to Holland Ridge Farms in September when Sunflower fields replace the tulip fields.
-Picking sunflower is on my bucket list and I cannot wait to update this post with more pictures and details as soon as we go.
+Sadly tulips season does not last long, but you should come back to Holland Ridge Farms in September when Sunflower fields replace the tulip fields.
+Picking sunflower is on my bucket list, and I cannot wait to update this post with more pictures and details as soon as we go.

 Have you been to Holland Ridge Farms?
 Any other tulips farm?
 Would you like to visit?
-Let me know in comments.
+Let me know in the comments.